Reasons to Support Joppa Flats

 - Founder’s Circle with a gift of $2,500+

-For more information on Leadership Friends or to join, please contact Joppa Flats Sanctuary Director Bill Gette.
+For more information on Leadership Friends or to join, please contact Joppa Flats Sanctuary Director David Moon.

-We are always looking for helping hands for Visitor Services, Children/Family/Schools Education, Bird Banding, and Gardening/Landscaping/Facility Care.
+We are always looking for helping hands for Visitor Services; children, family, and school group education; bird banding; and gardening, landscaping, or facility care.
 Find a list of current volunteer opportunities or contact us to learn more.